 The brain’s ability to do this was recently demonstrated in surprising research that followed black cab drivers who had been learning and practicing 320 different routes through London to pass a test known as the Knowledge.
 When compared to control groups, they showed enhanced myelination in the brain – which means that they could process new information more efficiently as a result of practice.

 The brain is programmed to have one of two different responses to mistakes:

 - The first is when the brain sees a mistake as a problem that needs solving and hence focuses its attention on it.
 This means that the brain comes to better recognise and understand mistakes so that, if a similar situation were to arise again, the brain will have learnt from the previous mistake and will be better placed to avoid it occurring again.

 - The second response is a negative one, where the brain perceives a mistake as a threat and tries to block out or ignore it, in order to protect itself from any negative emotions that may arise.

 Research has found that when individuals believe that their brain is malleable (as they often do when they understand the neuroplasticity of the brain), they are more likely to experience the first response and hence see mistakes as an opportunity to learn and improve.
 On the other hand, when an individual believes that their abilities are fixed (and hence does not understand neuroplasticity), the second response is more likely to occur.
 As a result, students may repeat the same mistakes over and over again without learning from them and attribute their failure to a lack of ability.

 Teaching students about the neuroplasticity of the brain can have a range of positive impacts on them.
 It can be very motivating to know that their brain is developing and improving and that they can help accelerate this process.
-This will hopefully lead to less students disengaging from certain subjects as ‘they don’t have the right brain for it’.
+This will hopefully lead to less students disengaging from certain subjects because they "don’t have the right brain for it".
 As well as sparking a love of learning, it can also lead to an improvement in how they think about themselves and their future abilities.